Valentyna-Lapenko/Airbus-Ship-Detection/readme.md

 ## Model
 The architecture used is U-Net, which is very common for image segmentation problems.

-Evaluation metric : Dice score is Dice Sore.
+Evaluation metric is Dice Sore.

-Training of the model was done using Adam optimizer with learning rate 1.e-4.
+Training of the model was done using Adam optimizer with learning rate 1.e-3.

-The model is trained for 3 (3500 steps on each) epochs.
+The model is trained for 3 epochs.

-After 3 epochs we get Dice Score - 0.602.

 ### Links
 https://www.kaggle.com/competitions/airbus-ship-detection/data